isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 It is imperative to be intentional about developing a model that best answers the research question by manually selecting predictors.
 However, when elimination is necessary, backwards selection can still be used with caution.
 </br></br>

-The predictor variables we will include in the final regression model are:
+The predictor variables included in the final regression model were:
 1. age
 2. packhistory
 3. fev1